laiquet/idtrackerai-enhanced/docs/source/user_guide/installation.rst

 Idtracker.ai is a Python package (uploaded to :external:`PyPI <https://pypi.org/project/idtrackerai/>`) tested on Windows, Linux and currently being tested on MacOS.

 Idtracker.ai uses neural networks to track and identify animals, for which it depends on Pytorch.
-That's why **to run idtracker.ai's tracking algorithms, a dedicated graphic device is highly recommended**, this means a NVIDIA or AMD dedicated GPU or Apple M1, M2 or AMD GPU in MacOS>=12.3.
-If your machine does **not** have such devices, you still can use some of the tools idtracker.ai offers; see :ref:`install without a graphical device`.
+That's why **to run idtracker.ai's tracking algorithms, a dedicated graphics device is highly recommended**, this means a NVIDIA or AMD dedicated GPU or Apple M1, M2 or AMD GPU in MacOS>=12.3.
+If your machine does **not** have such devices, you still can use some of the tools idtracker.ai offers; see :ref:`install without a graphics device`.

 .. admonition:: Heavy videos
     :class: sidebar warning